vlang/v/doc/docs.md

 You can pass `-stats` to v test, to see more details about the individual tests in each _test.v file.

+You can define a special test function: `testsuite_begin`, which will be run *before* all other test functions in a _test.v file.

+You can also define a special test function: `testsuite_end`, which will be run *after* all other test functions in a _test.v file.

 ## Memory management

 (Work in progress)